List of colleges and universities in New Hampshire

 This is a list of colleges and universities in the U.S. state of New Hampshire.
 For the purposes of this list, colleges and universities are defined as accredited, degree-granting, postsecondary institutions.
 Currently, there are several universities and one law school, as well as a number of undergraduate associates and baccalaureate colleges, operating in the state.
-In addition, four out-of-state institutions offer courses and degrees at locations in New Hampshire, and fifteen academic institutions were formerly active in the state.
+In addition, one out of state institution offer courses and degrees at locations in New Hampshire, and twenty one academic institutions were formerly active in the state.

-The state's five public universities are administered by the University System of New Hampshire, which is the largest provider of postsecondary education in the state.
-New Hampshire is also served by a network of seven public, technical community colleges.
+The state's three public universities are administered by the University System of New Hampshire.
+New Hampshire is also served by a network of seven public community colleges.
 The oldest school in the state is Dartmouth College, a member of the Ivy League and the only New Hampshire institution founded before the American Revolution.
-Enrollment sizes range from small liberal arts colleges with fewer than 100 students to the flagship state school, the University of New Hampshire in Durham, which has over 14,000 on-campus students.
+Enrollment sizes range from small liberal arts colleges with fewer than 100 students to the flagship state school, the University of New Hampshire in Durham, which has over 14,000 on-campus students, and up to Southern New Hampshire University, whose combined online and in-person enrollment is over 160,000.

-The New Hampshire College & University Council is a consortium of 21 of the state's public and private institutions of higher education.
+The New Hampshire College & University Council is a consortium of 19 of the state's public and private institutions of higher education.

-The active institutions included on this list are all accredited by the New England Association of Schools and Colleges (NEASC), with the exception of Antioch University New England, which is accredited by the North Central Association of Schools and Colleges and the Higher Learning Commission.